 - Wear sunglasses and a hat outdoors.
 This helps keep pollen out of your eyes and off of your hair.

 Chem-Dry is committed to helping maintain a clean and healthy home for you or anyone in your family who suffers from allergies.
-Our Hot Carbonating Extraction Process (HCE) has been proven to remove 98% of allergens from carpets and upholstery.
-When HCE is used in conjunction with a sanitizer it removes 89% of airborne bacteria in the home.
+Our Hot Carbonating Extraction Process (HCE) has been proven to remove 98% of non-living allergens* from carpets and upholstery.

 To learn more about World Allergy Week visit the World Allergy Organization.